 Steve was a people person, and people were naturally attracted to him.
 He once told me about the time he ran into the American actor Woody Harrelson in a Kona Town watering hole, where they hung out together for a few hours drinking shots and kibitzing.
 Steve said Woody pounded a lot of beers and shots, but that he was a happy drunk.

 I had game, at least for a little while.
-In between the madness, I stayed on an as on track as I could, rarely going out, eating cheap, healthy food, and going to bed, tuckered out, pretty early.
+In between the madness, I stayed as on track as I could, rarely going out, eating cheap, healthy food, and going to bed, tuckered out, pretty early.
 At some point, as my training drew to a close, I started to see my divemaster dream as something that might actually come true, just as long as I wanted it to.

 The truth is, perhaps I never wanted any of my goals and aspirations in life to pan out.
 Maybe I wanted to fail.
 My father once came up with the idea of having a personalized license plate spelling the word FAILURE.
 How funny is that?
 For most people failure is a dirty word, exposing a deficient lack of success.
 While we can learn from our defeats, most people prefer to lay their eggs privately rather than publicly.